Originally published Oct 11, 2018, updated October 27, 2022.

 - Temperament – must have a calm temperament, since a rowdy pup that loves to jump around and make mischief could disturb some residents.

-- “People” Dog – should be predisposed towards attention from anyone, without discriminating (between men and women for example).
+- “People” Dog – should be predisposed towards attention from anyone.

 - Non-reactive – most dogs are used to the stable environment of their home.
 Even if a dog is usually very calm in a home setting, they may be overwhelmed by strange sights and sounds and start barking and jumping on people.

-Birds and fish don’t take up much space or require as much care or attention, but on the other hand, there is less of a physical element to the therapy.
-Fish and birds can help create a more pleasant atmosphere, but they will not yield the same positive results as dogs and cats, or visiting with farm animals.
+Birds and fish don’t take up much space or require as much care or attention.
+Fish and birds can help create a more pleasant atmosphere.
+Fluffy rabbits, guinea pigs, event the odd snake has visited with our residents.
+We have also had great success with visiting with farm animals.

 Much of what keeps us healthy and vital on a day-to-day basis is that simple feeling of connection.
-When it starts to wane, we can easily slip into a state of melancholy.
 A visit from an affectionate and playful animal creates a point of connection between individuals and the pet, and between all of the residents who are bonding over the playful pet.
 The valuable bonding experience is at the core of all of our group activities, from shuffleboard and bocce ball to gardening and baking.
-A key difference with pet therapy, however, is that the center of attention is a living, breathing being!

-Certain elderly care facilities that are more focused on business than quality and family values, will set up shop in industrial neighbourhoods or areas where there is not much green space and trees.
 All Seniors Care makes a point of providing walking paths and green space, which is ideal for walking animals.
 Furthermore, animals themselves remind us of nature, of the wilderness and all the beauty and possibilities it contains.
-There’s a good reason that many of the most revered paintings are gorgeous landscapes, and that humans seek out hiking and camping whenever they can get out of the city.
 A connection with nature relieves stress and releases endorphins, making for a happier, healthier mind.